WhassuppussahW/AI_assistant/README.md

 This project aims to build an **AI assistant optimized for low-resource environments**, specifically designed to run on a **Raspberry Pi** while interacting with a Windows machine.
 The assistant will support:

 ✅ **Voice Commands** – Execute system actions (adjust brightness, control volume, open applications, etc.).\
-✅ **Chat-based Interaction** – Understand and process text-based queries (currently using CamemBERT 1.3B for intent recognition).\
+✅ **Chat-based Interaction** – Understand and process text-based queries (currently using CamemBERT Base for intent recognition).\
 ✅ **System Control** – Perform tasks such as file searches, microphone activation, and power management.\
 ✅ **Efficient Performance** – Utilize minimal computational resources to ensure smooth operation on lightweight hardware.